Information supplied by Phil Smith, Management Committee Member

 HISTORY: The Wellington Social Club can trace its history back to WW2 when it was originally created to be the base for the local Home Guard – at that time it was located at The Farm on Auberrow Road.

 After the end of the war, having proved itself to be a thriving meeting place, it became Wellington Working Men’s Social Club and moved to Stoney Close, its location today.
+It is now just called Wellington Social Club and new members are welcome.

 FACILITIES: The Social Club is wholly owned by its members and provides a meeting place for local people to enjoy its facilities in the small bar or larger function room, with darts, pool, skittles and regular music entertainment.
 The venue can be privately hired for events such as parties, weddings, after funeral get-togethers and Christenings as well as meetings and exercise classes.